wangnuannuan/coap.mqtt.lwm2m.client/README.md

 # coap.mqtt.lwm2m.client
-command line tool writted in python
+command line tool written in python3

 #### aiocoap, The Python CoAP library,download the library file,and modifi the code in resource.py